AliceO2Group/AliceO2/doc/CMakeMigration.md

 touch .cmake/api/v1/query/codemodel-v2
 ```

-Then after the cmake configure stage you'll get a list of JSON files describing the targets in the reply subdir :
+Then after the cmake configure stage (if using CMake >= 3.14) you'll get a list of JSON files describing the targets in the reply subdir :

 ```
 > tree .cmake/api/v1/reply